IshimweU/Resume/README.md

 # Resume
-Here are some of my project and experience showcasing my expertise
+Here are some of my projects and experience showcasing my expertise